LaMonte Wade Jr Player Props: Giants vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks sixth in MLB with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.7 K/9, the fifth-best in the league.

-- The Astros' 3.27 team ERA ranks second across all league pitching staffs.
+- The Astros have a 3.22 team ERA that ranks second across all MLB pitching staffs.

-- Astros pitchers combine to surrender the seventh-fewest home runs in baseball (26 total, one per game).
+- Astros pitchers combine to surrender 30 total home runs at a rate of one per game (to rank 11th in the league).

-- Garcia (2-2 with a 4.00 ERA and 31 strikeouts in 27 2/3 innings pitched) makes the start for the Astros, his sixth of the season.
+- Brown (3-0) takes the mound for the Astros in his sixth start of the season.
+He has a 2.37 ERA in 30 1/3 innings pitched, with 32 strikeouts.

-- The right-hander last appeared on Tuesday against the Tampa Bay Rays, when he tossed six scoreless innings while giving up three hits.
+- His last appearance was on Wednesday against the Tampa Bay Rays, when the righty tossed seven scoreless innings while giving up two hits.

-- The 26-year-old has a 4.00 ERA and 10.3 strikeouts per nine innings across five games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.